 GVL issues licences for making copies of commercially published sound recordings and music video clips in certain areas pursuant to the rights that have been assigned to it for administration, e.g. to manufacturers of blank media and recording devices.
 Read more

-If a commercially published sound recording or a music video clip are offered for rental or lending, provided they have a profit-making purpose, remuneration entitlements arise for contributing artists, producers, event organisers or music video clip producers.
+If a commercially published sound recording or a music video clip are offered for rental or lending, provided they have a profit-making purpose, remuneration entitlements arise for contributing performers, producers, event organisers or music video clip producers.
 In such cases, the party responsible for the rental or lending process must pay GVL such fees as raised by GVL for this kind of exploitation based on the "rental tariff".
 Read more

 The exploitation of commercially published sound recordings via web radios is subject to a fee.
 If you operate a web radio you must register with GEMA and GVL.
 Since GEMA and GVL represent different groups of rights owners, you need to acquire both licences in order to use the music.
 Read more

-If works protected under neighbouring rights legislation are used, GVL issues a licence in accordance with statutory provisions.
+If works protected under related rights legislation are used, GVL issues a licence in accordance with statutory provisions.
 Apart from the major exploitation areas already mentioned there are further areas which we have listed below.
 Read more